russelldj/informative-path-planning-toolkit/README.md

 This tries to be a general set of modular tools which can be composed to easily implement algorithms.

 # Installation
 The majority of this project is easy to install but there are some headaches around `pytorch`.
 The current approach I'm taking is to have you install `pytorch` and the libraries that directly depend on it on your own.
 This means you can install pytorch using your favorite method, e.g. from [here](https://pytorch.org/get-started/locally/).
-Then you should install `gpytorch` and `torchgeo` with pip.
 Then you can install this package and the the other dependencies using poetry or pip.

 ### pip install
 This project can now be pip-installed, but it is not fully tested.
 This requires `python>=3.9`.